jamiebono/vscode_fwf/README.md

    DETAIL,DTL,0,3,name,8,20,VARCHAR(20),Customer Name,true,,,,,2,20
    TRAILER,TRL,0,3,recordCount,3,6,INTEGER,Record Count,true,,^\d+$,0,999999,,
    ```

+### Viewing and Managing Formats

-2. Press `Ctrl+Shift+P` and select "FWF: Import Format from CSV"
+- **Show Current Format**: Press `Ctrl+Shift+P` and select "FWF: Show Current Format" to view the details of your current format definition
-3. Select your CSV file
-4. Indicate whether the file has a header row
+- **Save Format**: Save your format for later use with "FWF: Save Format"
+- **Load Format**: Load a previously saved format with "FWF: Load Format"

+### Exporting Data

+- **Export to CSV**: Convert your fixed-width data to CSV format using "FWF: Export to CSV"
+- **Export Format**: Save your format definition to a CSV file using "FWF: Export Format to CSV"

 ### Multi-Record Format Support